camgbus/medical_pytorch/documentations/JIP.md

 [Performing inference](#performing-inference)

+## JIP Datastructure
+The whole preprocessing, training, retraining, testing and inference is based on the data stored in the following structure:

+    ../JIP/
+    ├── data_dirs/
+    │   ├── input/
+    |   │   ├── patient_00
+    |   │   |    ├── img
+    |   │   |       ├── img.nii.gz
+    |   |   ├── ...
+    │   ├── ...
+    ├── preprocessed_dirs/
+    │   ├── ...
+    ├── train_dirs/
+    │   ├── input/
+    |   │   ├── patient_00
+    |   │   |    ├── img
+    |   │   |       ├── img.nii.gz
+    |   │   |    ├── seg
+    |   │   |       ├── 001.nii.gz
+    |   |   ├── ...
+    |   ├── ...
+    └── test_dirs/
+        ├── input/
+        │   ├── patient_00
+        │   |    ├── img
+        │   |       ├── img.nii.gz
+        │   |    ├── seg
+        │   |       ├── 001.nii.gz
+        |   ├── ...
+        ├── ...

+The corresponding paths need to be set in [paths.py](../mp/paths.py) before starting any process.
+For instance, only the `storage_path` variable needs to be set -- in the example above it would be `../JIP`.

+The data for inference *-- data_dirs/input --*, training *-- train_dirs/input --* and testing *-- test_dirs/input --* needs to be provided by the user with respect to the previously introduced structure before starting any process.
+If this is not done properly, neither one of the later presented methods will work properly, since the data will not be found, thus resulting in an error during time of execution.
+The preprocessed folder will be automatically generated during preprocessing and should not be changed by the user.
+Note that the folders (`patient_00`, etc.) can be named differently, however the name of the corresponding scan needs to be `img.nii.gz`, a Nifti file located in `img/` folder.
+The corresponding segmentation needs to be named `001.nii.gz`, also a Nifti file but located in the `seq/` folder.
+If there should exist more than one segmentation for a scan, the segmentations should then be continously named, like `001.nii.gz`, `002.nii.gz` and `003.nii.gz` for three scans.

 ## Command Line Arguments
 All the provided methods that will be introduced later on, use more or less the same command line arguments.
 In this section, all arguments are presented, however it is important to note that not every argument is used in each method.
 The details, ie. which method uses which arguments and how they are used will be discussed in the corresponding section of the method.
 The following list shows all command line arguments that can be set when executing the `python JIP.py ...` command: